"Running for the Mountains" trailer

 Photo Credit: Paul Corbit Brown

-The movie tells a cautionary tale of the rough and tumble politics and reckless policies that dominate West Virginia and are now being exported to the rest of the nation.
-Transcending party lines, the filmmakers’ 15 year investigation unveils a corrupt web of influence.
-The film explores the ties between extractive industries and West Virginia's politicians, like Sen. Joe Manchin, who have placed their personal profit over the health and well-being of their constituents, subjecting their state to deadly toxic air, water and land.
+Transcending party lines, this compelling documentary exposes the cautionary tale of the rough and tumble politics and reckless policies that dominate West Virginia, now being exported to the rest of the nation.
+The filmmakers’ 15 year investigation unveils the ties between extractive industries and West Virginia's politicians who place their personal profit over the health and well being of their constituents by subjecting their state to deadly toxic air, water and land.

-Weaving a blend of history, current affairs, and cinema verité, “Running for the Mountains” questions West Virginia’s saga of patriotic sacrifice, while delivering surprising undercover scenes that make clear who their politicians are working for and who really pays the cost.
-And what the policies of this one state may have on all others.
+“Running for the Mountains” questions West Virginia’s saga of patriotic sacrifice, while delivering surprising undercover scenes that make clear who these politicians are serving and who pays the cost of these devastating priorities.
+The policies of this one deregulated state affect us all.

-LLOYD KOMESAR, Executive Director of the Middlebury New Filmmakers Film Festival.
+LLOYD KOMESAR, Executive Director (ret.
+2024) of the Middlebury New Filmmakers Festival.

 Steve, Energy Worker - Iowa